ivder/Yolo_MultiClass_LabelTool/README.md

   - To delete all existing bounding boxes in the image, simply click `ClearAll`.
 5. After finishing one image, click `Next` to advance.
 Likewise, click `Prev` to reverse.
 Or, input the index and click `Go` to navigate to an arbitrary image.
    - The labeling result will be saved in **Labels/1/..** if and only if the 'Next' button is clicked.
-   - **Checkpoint of last Image filepath will be saved when 'Next' button is clicked.**
+   - **Checkpoint of last Image Number will be saved when 'Next' button is clicked.**
 6. Click `Skip` if you want to skip unwanted image from directory and skip the annotation for that image (skipped image path will be saved in log/skip.txt)
 7. run `python convert.py` to convert the labeling result to YOLO format.
 The result will be saved in **Labels/Output/..**